Neil Redfearn: Liverpool Women

 On 12 June 2018, he was appointed as the new manager of Liverpool Women (then Liverpool Ladies).
 His first and ultimately only match in charge ended in a sobering 5–0 loss to Arsenal Women.
 He resigned on 14 September 2018 after just one game in charge.

 Newcastle United U23

 On 2 October 2018, Redfearn was appointed as the new assistant coach of Ben Dawson at Newcastle United U23.

 On 21 June 2019, Redfearn was promoted to the role of Newcastle United U23 head coach.

 On 4 July 2019, Redfearn was announced as the caretaker head coach, assisted by Ben Dawson after the departure of manager Rafael Benítez on 30 June.
 He took charge of first team training for the 2019/20 pre-season.
 On 5 November 2019, Redfearn stepped down from this position.

 Sheffield United Women

 On 28 August 2020, Redfearn was announced as the new head coach of Sheffield United Women.

 In November 2022, he announced his immediate resignation from the Blades.

+Oldham Athletic

+On 22 September 2023, Redfearn returned to former club Oldham Athletic in the role of caretaker assistant manager, assisting Steve Thompson.
+With the appointment of a permanent manager imminent, both Redfearn and Thompson departed the club on 12 October.

+In November 2023 he became the lead professional development phase coach of Bradford City.

+Farsley Celtic

+On 17 January 2025, Redfearn was appointed manager of National League North side Farsley Celtic.
+However after less than 3 weeks in the post, Redfearn resigned after 4 matches in charge.

 Personal life

 Redfearn's father, Brian, is a former professional footballer.
 He is a lifelong Leeds fan.
-Redfearn married Susan Roberts in Dewsbury in 1985.
+Redfearn married Susan Roberts in 1985.
+He is in a relationship with Lucy Ward, a former footballer and current football broadcaster and pundit.